microsoft/CNTK/contrib/PythonV2/cntk/swig/readme.txt

 # Generate .cxx and .py out of .i.
 Please check the path to the SwigWin binaries inside swig.bat
 swig.bat

+# If you are just building to use it locally:
 # Build -> generate .pyd
 # go one level up
 python .\setup.py build_ext -if -c msvc --plat-name=win-amd64

+# If you want to package it and upload it:
+#in order to build the package and upload it to PyPl
+pip install twine
+pip install wheel
+python .\setup.py build_ext -if -c msvc --plat-name=win-amd64 bdist_wheel
+#TBC